kleok/FLOODPY/docs/index.rst

 What is FLOMPY?
 ---------------

-The FLOod Mapping PYthon toolbox (FLOMPY) is a new fully automatic, free and open-source python toolbox for mapping of floodwater.
+The FLOod Mapping PYthon toolbox (FLOMPY) is a free and open-source python toolbox for mapping of floodwater.

 .. image:: ../figures/pinieios_results_github.png
   :width: 800